Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform

-The small p-values ($<0.05$) in Table \ref{tab: Mandibular Molars Database} show that our proposed algorithms can distinguish the four different genera of primates.
-Because genera Microcebus and Mirza belong to the same suborder Strepsirrhini (see Figure \ref{fig: INATRA_fig_6}), the p-value from Algorithm \ref{algorithm: permutation-based testing hypotheses on mean functions} for ``Microcebus vs. Mirza" is comparatively large.
-In addition, the Microcebus molar and Mirza molar examples (visually presented in Figure \ref{fig: INATRA_fig_6}) look relatively similar.
-Although genera Microcebus and Saimiri belong to the same suborder Haplorhini, the molars of the two genera are drastically different (see Figure \ref{fig: INATRA_fig_6}) More specifically, the paraconids (i.e., the cusp highlighted in red in Figure \ref{fig: INATRA_fig_6}) are retained only by the genus Tarsius \citep{st2016lower}.
-The paraconids are one important reason for the drastically small p-values ($P<10^{-3}$) for ``Tarsius vs. Saimiri."
-Other drastically small p-values ($P<10^{-3}$) are because the corresponding genera belong to different suborders.

-In addition to testing the difference between genera, as a proof of concept, we applied the proposed algorithms within the genus Tarsius.
-Specifically, we focused on the first 32 molars in the Tarsius group.
-We randomly split the 32 molars into two halves and applied Algorithms \ref{algorithm: testing hypotheses on mean functions} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to test the difference between the two halves.
-We repeated the random splitting procedure 100 times and presented the corresponding p-values in the last row of table \ref{tab: Mandibular Molars Database}.
-Specifically, the 100 p-values are summarized by their mean and standard deviation (in parenthesis).
-These p-values show that our proposed algorithms, especially Algorithm \ref{algorithm: permutation-based testing hypotheses on mean functions}, tend to avoid the type I error for the molars from the genus Tarsius.
+In addition to testing the difference between genera, we apply our algorithms within the genus \textit{Tarsius}.
+Specifically, we focus on the first 28 molars in the \textit{Tarsius} group.
+We randomly split the 28 molars into two halves and apply Algorithms \ref{algorithm: testing hypotheses on mean functions; Appendix} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to test the difference between the two halves.
+We repeat the random splitting procedure 100 times and present the corresponding p-values in Table \ref{tab: Mandibular Molars Database}.
+The results are summarized by their mean and standard deviation (in parentheses).
+These p-values show that our proposed Algorithm \ref{algorithm: permutation-based testing hypotheses on mean functions} tends to avoid the type I error for the molars from the genus \textit{Tarsius}.